V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/PZPage.md

 ![!MPCNC stationary bearings](https://www.v1engineering.com/wp-content/uploads/2020/06/Clamp2-scaled.jpg){: width="400"}

-* Snug up the Steeper assembly to the Z rails.
+* Snug up the Stepper assembly to the Z rails.
 * These are clamping parts so there will be a gap even when the part is tight.
 * Very little force is needed here, 4 screws have a lot of holding power and they are only holding a few pounds.

 ![!MPCNC stationary bearings](https://www.v1engineering.com/wp-content/uploads/2020/06/Clamp3-scaled.jpg){: width="400"}

-* Push the bearing plate up to the couple make sure they are touching.
+* Push the bearing plate up to the coupler make sure they are touching.
 * The plates should be parallel and have equal spacing on both sides.
 * Snug up the plate.